mochimilk/tangerine-sunshine/_posts/2021-10-07-hello-kiva-creative-studio.md

 ### Illustrations

-Wanting to better convey the emotion behind Kiva, I also created illustrations that set a strong footing for future brand identity work.
+Wanting to better express the emotion of Kiva, I was also tasked in creating illustrations that set a strong footing for future brand identity work.
 What this also enabled for us was a new way to tell our stories.
-These illustrations were used across both marketing and product teams.
-They also were used in experiences across Kiva like socials, emails, campaigns, checkout flows, homepages, and more.
+These illustrations were used across experiences in both marketing and product teams across Kiva such — socials, emails, campaigns, checkout flows, homepages, and more.

 ![](/uploads/icons-and-illustrations-1.png)